Newspaper: Gazettes and bulletins

 In Ancient Rome, Acta Diurna, or government announcement bulletins, were produced.
 They were carved in metal or stone and posted in public places.
 In China, early government-produced news-sheets, called Dibao, circulated among court officials during the late Han dynasty (second and third centuries AD).
-Between 713 and 734, the Kaiyuan Za Bao ("Bulletin of the Court") of the Chinese Tang Dynasty published government news; it was handwritten on silk and read by government officials.
-In 1582, there was the first reference to privately published newssheets in Beijing, during the late Ming Dynasty.
+Between 713 and 734, the Kaiyuan Za Bao ("Bulletin of the Court") of the Chinese Tang dynasty published government news; it was handwritten on silk and read by government officials.
+In 1582, there was the first reference to privately published newssheets in Beijing, during the late Ming dynasty.

 In early modern Europe, the increased cross-border interaction created a rising need for information which was met by concise handwritten news-sheets.
 In 1556, the government of Venice first published the monthly notizie scritte, which cost one gazetta, a small coin.
 These avvisi were handwritten newsletters and used to convey political, military, and economic news quickly and efficiently to Italian cities (1500–1700)—sharing some characteristics of newspapers though usually not considered true newspapers.
 However, none of these publications fully met the classical criteria for proper newspapers, as they were typically not intended for the general public and restricted to a certain range of topics.

 Newspapers

 Europe

 The first mechanical, movable type printing that allowed the mass production of printed books was invented by Johann Gutenberg around 1450.
 In the 50 years after Gutenberg started printing, an estimated 500,000 books were in circulation, printed on about 1,000 presses across the continent.
 Gutenberg's invention was a simple device, but it launched a revolution marked by repeated advances in technology and, as a result, a popularization of the ideals of liberty and freedom of information exchange.

 The emergence of the new media in the 17th century has to be seen in close connection with the spread of the printing press from which the publishing press derives its name.
-The German-language Relation aller Fürnemmen und gedenckwürdigen Historien, printed from 1605 onwards by Johann Carolus in Strasbourg, is often recognized as the first newspaper.
-At the time, Strasbourg was a free imperial city in the Holy Roman Empire of the German Nation; the first newspaper of modern Germany was the Avisa, published in 1609 in Wolfenbüttel.
-They distinguished themselves from other printed material by being published on a regular basis.
+The German-language Relation aller Fürnemmen und gedenckwürdigen Historien, printed from 1605 onwards by Johann Carolus in Strasbourg in the Holy Roman Empire of the German Nation, is often recognized as the first newspaper.
+The second newspaper, the German Avisa, was published from 1609 in Wolfenbüttel.
+Both newspapers distinguished themselves from other printed material by being published on a regular basis.
 They reported on a variety of current events to a broad public audience.
 Within a few decades, newspapers could be found in all the major cities of Europe, from Venice to London.